HunterJuneau/sorting-hat-1/README.md

 - You should also be able to expel a student after they have been sorted, which should remove their card from the student record.

-In the end, your app will look something like:
+In the end, your app will look something like this:
 ![Sorting Hat Mockup](https://github.com/nss-nightclass-projects/exercise-vault/raw/master/images/sorting-hat-mockup.png)

 [See Demo](https://drt-sortinghat.netlify.app/)

 ## Technical Requirements
-- You MUST plan your project and create issue tickets and a project board fro your project
+- You MUST plan your project and create issue tickets and a project board for your project
 - You MAY use the `printToDom()` function that we worked on in class, but you also need to be able to explain it if you use it
 - You have to create a data structure for your project.
 Review all the elements that need to be on the DOM and create the structure accordingly
 - You must use [Boostrap](https://getbootstrap.com/) to style your page components